Goltz syndrome Q87.15

 This section has been translated automatically.

-X-linked dominant inheritance with underlying mutations in the PORCN gene, which enables cellular transport of Wnt proteins.
+X-linked dominant inheritance with underlying mutations in the PORCN gene, which enables the cellular transport of Wnt proteins.

 Manifestation